-Redevelopment is anticipated to occur in phases across the different portions commensurate with changes in transit infrastructure on the site.
-Most of the redevelopment under the option in the southern portion is envisioned to occur in coordination with or following the construction of a structured BRT station, which would be built into the hillside following the demolition of the southern garage and would provide an accessible, convenient connection to the Metrorail system.
+Changes in transit infrastructure on the site are anticipated to occur with phased redevelopment.
+The redevelopment in the southern portion is envisioned to occur in coordination with or following the construction of a BRT station that is integrated into the hillside in the location currently occupied by the southern garage.
+Alternative configurations of the BRT station that achieve the goals and attributes of the mixed-use redevelopment option may also be considered.
+The BRT station is expected to provide an accessible, convenient connection to the Metrorail system.
 If consolidation with Parcel 83-1 ((7)) 1A is not achieved, any redevelopment should demonstrate how the parcel could be integrated and developed in line with TOD principles.

 Most of the redevelopment under the option in the northern portion is anticipated to occur in coordination with or following the demolition and replacement of the northern commuter garage.
-Redevelopment in the northern portion that includes demolition of the garage should assess and accommodate commuter parking needs, and should include a parking study with the submission of a development application.
+Redevelopment in the northern portion that includes demolition of the garage should assess and accommodate commuter parking needs and should include a parking study with the submission of a development application.
 Shared parking arrangements should be encouraged.
 Air rights development, including over the station and the parking facilities, may have long-term potential.

-Any redevelopment should be coordinated under one cohesive plan and should include a mix of both residential and non-residential uses within both the southern and northern portions to implement the mixed-use vision described below and in the Guidelines for Transit-Oriented Development in the Land Use section of the Policy Plan (TOD Guidelines) with each phase.
-Plans for the southern and northern portions, and each block within each portion, including any interim phases, should demonstrate how the full site can develop in line with the mixed-use land use plan, and provide the necessary infrastructure and amenities to serve each phase.
+Any redevelopment should be coordinated under one plan and should include a mix of both residential and non-residential uses within both the southern and northern portions to implement the mixed-use vision described below and in the Guidelines for Transit-Oriented Development in the Land Use section of the Policy Plan (TOD Guidelines) with each phase.
+Plans for the southern and northern portions, and each block within each portion, including any interim phases, should demonstrate how the full site can develop in line with the mixed-use land use plan, and should provide the necessary infrastructure and amenities to serve each phase.
 Providing a mix of uses will encourage a range of activities throughout the day and evening and transit ridership, including reverse-commuting for Metrorail and the BRT system, and will provide future residents, commuters, employees, and surrounding neighbors the ability to work, shop, dine, and recreate.